Journal

 • Mechanical ventilation with heat recovery [MVHR]:

-• Minimal thermal bridges
+• Eliminate thermal bridges

-These alone don't reliably deliver Passivhaus performance.
+Certified Passivhaus designers and tradespeople will ensure these 5 building principles are integrated into your home.
+However, these alone don't reliably deliver Passivhaus performance.
 Three approach principles are also essential.

-3 Principles of Approach:
+3 Passivhaus Principles of Approach:

-• Strict performance and comfort criteria
+• Strict Performance and Comfort Criteria

 • Quality Assurance/Passivhaus Certification: